Hagag Development Europe is a developer of premium residential and office real estate, with a focus on the rehabilitation of historical buildings.

-All in all Romania has been seeing a decrease in previously significant drawbacks such as bureaucracy, corruption, legislative instability and poor infrastructure.
-As a still emerging market of course there is some risk here, which we mitigate by choosing high level, well located properties that will never depreciate over time, regardless of any future crises.
+All in all, Romania has been seeing a decrease in previously significant drawbacks such as bureaucracy, corruption, legislative instability and poor infrastructure.
+As a still emerging market of course there is some risk here, which we mitigate by choosing high level, well located properties that do not depreciate over time, regardless of future crises.
 There is the infamous infrastructure issue, however I am noticing authorities making some progress here.

 One very specific challenge in the realm of taxation was the one year delay of the 5% VAT limit for units up to EUR 140,000.
-I believe that, aside from making life easier for the buyers, this measure would boost the sector’s performance.
+I believe that, aside from making the decision making process easier for the buyers, this measure would boost the sector’s performance.
 This is a necessary change that will stimulate new unit transactions in the context of currency developments, rise in construction prices and personnel costs and would mean finally adapting to the current socio-economic reality.

 In Israel you have worked specifically on “urban renewal” projects, in what ways are you looking to bring this concept on the Romanian market?

 Whether in Israel or in Romania, urban renewal has the same meaning and purpose: reviving the area by repurposing the past.
 The difference in my opinion is the scenario and the reason why, not the final goal.